ifmcjthenknczny/star-wars-api/README.md

 * **User Permissions**: Users are allowed to retrieve data via GET requests but cannot perform POST, PUT, or DELETE operations.
 These endpoints are protected by an API key to ensure proper authorization and security.

 ## Ensuring Application Stability in Production
-To ensure the application remains performant and stable as it grows, several key considerations have been made for the production environment:
+To ensure the application remains performant and stable as it grows, and to maintain its reliability as it scales and evolves over time with a focus on security, maintainability, and performance, several key considerations have been made for the production environment:

 * **Future Expansion**: As additional data about planets becomes available, new endpoints may be added to allow updates.
 However, the existing endpoints already provide the necessary data retrieval functionality.